 VIRGINIA Statute(s), regulation(s), and initial effective date(s) VA.
-CODE ANN. § 59.1-200(77) (West 2023) (eff.
+CODE ANN. § 59.1-200(77) (West 2024) (eff.
 July 1, 2023).
 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Kratom" means any part of the leaf of the plant Mitragyna speciosa or any extract thereof.
 Limitations on possession, distribution, sale, or manufacture It is unlawful to sell or offer for sale any kratom product to a person younger than 21 years of age.
 Product label requirements Kratom products must include a label listing all ingredients and contain the following guidance: "This product may be harmful to your health, has not been evaluated by the FDA, and is not intended to diagnose, treat, cure, or prevent any disease."
 Penalties for violations Selling or offering for sale any kratom product to a person younger than 21 years of age or selling kratom products that are unproperly labeled is a violation of the Virginia Consumer Protection Act.
 An initial violation results in a civil penalty of no more than \$2,500 per violation.
 A second or subsequent violation results in a civil penalty of not more than \$5,000 per violation.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
 See Pending State Legislation .

-WASHINGTON Statute(s), regulation(s), and initial effective date(s) None.
-Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
-See Pending State Legislation .
+WASHINGTON

+Statute(s), regulation(s), and initial effective date(s) None.

+Substantive amendment(s) to statewide law(s) N/A

+Is kratom or its related substances controlled?
+N/A

+Defined term(s) N/A

+Limitations on possession, distribution, sale, or manufacture N/A

+Product label requirements N/A

+Penalties for violations N/A

+Other statewide provisions of note N/A

+Recently proposed legislation None.

-WEST VIRGINIA Statute(s), regulation(s), and initial effective date(s) Substantive W. VA.
-CODE ANN. § 19-12F-1 through 11 (West 2023) (eff.
+WEST VIRGINIA Statute(s), regulation(s), and initial effective date(s) W. VA.
+CODE ANN. § 19-12F-1 through 11 (West 2024) (eff.
 June 9, 2023).
-None. amendment(s) to statewide law(s) TVOIC.
+Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Kratom" is defined as a psychoactive preparation that is composed of the crushed or powdered dried leaves of the Mitragyna speciosa, a yellow-flowered tropical tree which contains the alkaloids mitragynine and 7-hydroxymitragynine.
 "Kratom Product" is defined as a food product, food ingredient, dietary agreement, dietary supplement, or beverage intended or marketed for human consumption containing any part of the leaf of the plant Mitragyna speciosa.
 "Manufacture" is defined as a person or entity which grows kratom for commercial purposes.
 "Processor" is defined as a person or entity that processes, distributes, sells, or offers for sale, kratom or kratom products in this state on a wholesale basis to a retailer.
 "Retailer" is defined as a person or entity that distributes, offers for sale, or sells kratom or kratom products to persons for personal consumption.
 Limitations on possession, distribution, sale, or manufacture Any person manufacturing, processing, distributing, offering for sale, or selling kratom or kratom products in the state must have a permit issued by the Commissioner of Agriculture (Commissioner) and be otherwise authorized to do business in this state.
 The commissioner may issue permits for manufacturers, processors, and retailers.
 Any website owned, managed, or operated by a person who manufactures, processes, distributes, offers for sale, or sells a product containing kratom or kratom products to persons in this state must employ a neutral age-screening mechanism that verifies that the user is at least 21 years old, including by using an age-gate, age-screen, or other age-verification mechanism approved by the Commissioner.